alvarogarcia7/quakk-kata-java/README.md

 The client interacts with the system via CLI (this is a CLI client, after all).

-The client reads the input you write, showing the results of that command (if any).
+The client reads the inputOutput you write, showing the results of that command (if any).

 Description of the commands (all are case sensitive):